 EEO-1 Wage Reporting

-Today, one of the most frequently discussed topics in pay equity policy concerns whether employers should be mandated to provide employee pay data directly to the government.
-Employers with 100 or more employees have been required to submit information to the EEOC, including the gender, race and ethnic makeup of employees by job category.
-That data is then used to study trends in compensation for women and minority workforces.
-In 2016, the EEOC announced that it was amending EEO-1 reporting rules and requiring employers to submit W-2 earnings data and hours worked for each employee, in addition to the previous reporting requirements.
-Armed with this data, the EEOC would work to enforce gender discrimination laws and investigate any pay discrimination charges.
+Today, one of the most frequently discussed topics in pay equity policy revolves around whether employers should be mandated to provide employee pay data directly to the government.
+Employers with 100 or more employees have been required to submit information to the EEOC, including the gender, race and ethnic makeup of employees by job category ((Component 2 data).
+Armed with this additional data, the EEOC could work to enforce gender discrimination laws and investigate any pay discrimination charges.

-Note: Applicable employers are still required to file the EEO-1 report, but the date has changed.
-The 2017 report, originally required to be submitted on September 30, 2017, was due on June 1, 2018.
-While it’s uncertain when the 2018 report is due, it’s critical that you have the right technology to help you efficiently gather and report on the employee data you need.
+Note: It’s not a matter of “if,” it’s a matter of “when.”
+Applicable employers will still be required to submit Component 2 data for the EEO-1 report, so it’s critical that you have the right technology to help you efficiently gather and report on the employee data you need.
 Paycor can help you streamline data collection with unified HR, payroll and time solutions that don’t require duplicate entry or file imports.

-In response to the 2016 proposal, Paycor created an EEO-1 Guide to help employers navigate the new reporting requirements.
 As with any new compliance regulation or update to a current law, we will provide the latest information so you can prepare for what’s required.
-Subscribe to our Resource Center Digest to receive best practices and insights on compliance along with the latest articles on recruiting, benefits, people management and employee engagement.
+View our compliance section for best practices and insights on compliance along with the latest articles on recruiting, benefits, people management and employee engagement.